o3de/o3de.org/content/docs/userguide/infinite-ocean-component-working-with-script-canvas.md

+description: ' Use the &ALYlong; Infinite Ocean component with the &script-canvas;
+  editor to change the component parameters at run time. '
+slug: infinite-ocean-component-working-with-script-canvas
+title: Using the Infinite Ocean Component with &script-canvas;
+---
 # Using the Infinite Ocean Component with Script Canvas<a name="infinite-ocean-component-working-with-script-canvas"></a>

 You can use the **Infinite Ocean** component with the **Script Canvas** editor to change the component parameters at run time, using a visual scripting workflow\.
 In the following example, the Script Canvas script changes the size of the ocean waves over time\.